OWASP/www-project-secure-headers/tab_bestpractices.md

 ⚠️ The `Pragma` header is only specified for backwards compatibility with the HTTP/1.0 caches.

+📖 The headers proposed below can be applied both in the context of a *classic web application* and in that of a *web API*.

 💡 Content of the table below is also provided, as JSON, via this [file](ci/headers_add.json) (automatically updated).

 <!-- HEADERS_ADD_TABLE_START -->